 Obsessive thoughts can make it extremely difficult or even impossible to concentrate.
-They can cause you to spend hours engaged in unnecessary mental or physical activity and can greatly decrease your quality of life.
-You may spend hours ruminating on your fears instead of spending time with family or friends.
-Over time, you can become isolated from the people who care about you, and in an effort to cope with the isolation, you might spend even more time engaging in compulsions.
+They can cause you to spend hours engaged in mental or physical activities that greatly diminish your quality of life.
+You may spend hours ruminating on your fears, for example, instead of spending time with family or friends.
+Over time, you may isolate yourself from the people who care about you, and in an effort to cope with the isolation, you might spend even more time engaging in compulsions.

 When OCD compulsions get worse, you might find that you: